Latrobe Valley coal mines rehabilitation

 Rehabilitation bond policy

-The updated policy sets out how rehabilitation liabilities can be assessed and rehabilitation bonds can be determined under the Mineral Resources (Sustainable Development) Act 1990 (the Act).
+The updated policy, released in 2025, sets out how rehabilitation liabilities can be assessed and how rehabilitation bonds can be determined under the Mineral Resources (Sustainable Development) Act 1990.

-Communities and government expect that the full costs of mine rehabilitation are borne by the mine authority holder.
-The Act allows the Minister for Resources to require an authority holder to provide rehabilitation bonds in favour of the State, to secure the performance of rehabilitation obligations.
+Communities and government expect that the full costs of mine rehabilitation are borne by the mine licensee.
+The Act allows the Minister for Resources to require a licensee to provide rehabilitation bonds in favour of the State, to secure the performance of rehabilitation obligations.

 Current rehabilitation bonds

-Current rehabilitation bonds held for each of the Latrobe Valley coal mines are outlined below:
+Current rehabilitation bonds for each of the Latrobe Valley coal mines:

 Hazelwood